INTERVIEW BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

 Wolf: I hope so, the footage is there.
-We could never sort get him to agree to something, so… maybe in the future he will agree and, you know, it’ll be out?
+We could never sort of get him to agree to something, so maybe in the future he will agree and, you know, it’ll be out?

-Wolf: I’m not sure, I saw some footage and it looked great.
-We wanted to release it but negotiations never went anywhere so maybe ion the future they will.
+Wolf: I’m not sure, I saw some footage, and it looked great.
+We wanted to release it, but negotiations never went anywhere, so maybe they will release it in the future.

-Ok, we’ll see how it goes and hopefully it will be released some day.
-But back to this present … after you have finished this mini –tour in Europe, what kind of plans you have for the summer?
-Perhaps you’re doing some European festivals at least?
+Ok, we’ll see how it goes, and hopefully, it will be released someday.
+But, after you have finished this mini-tour in Europe, what kind of plans you have for the summer?
+Perhaps you’re doing some European festivals, at least?

-Wolf: Well thank you so much guys That was fun!
+Wolf: Well, thank you, guys.
+That was fun!